 - Words undergo shifts in meaning in the course of time.

 - It should always be remembered that words acquire significance from their context.

 When it is said that words are to be understood first in their natural ordinary and popular sense, it is meant that words must be ascribed that natural, ordinary or popular meaning which they have in relation to the subject matter with reference to which and the context in which they have been used in the Statute.
 In the statement of the rule, the epithets ‘natural, “ordinary”, “literal”, “grammatical” and “popular” are employed almost interchangeably to convey the same idea.

 For determination of the meaning of any word or phrase in a statute, the first question is what is the natural and ordinary meaning of that word or phrase in its context in the statute but when that natural or ordinary meaning indicates such result which cannot be opposed to having been the intention of the legislature, then to look for other meaning of the word or phrase which may then convey the true intention of the legislature.

-Another important point regarding the rule of literal construction is that exact meaning is preferred to loose meaning in an Act of Parliament.
+Another important point regarding the rule of literal construction is that exact meaning is preferred to lose meaning in an Act of Parliament.
 In the case of Pritipal Singh v.
 Union of India, it was held that there is a presumption that the words are used in an Act of Parliament correctly and exactly and not loosely and inexactly.

 Rationale for this Rule

 Proponents of the plain meaning rule claim that it prevents courts from taking sides in legislative or political issues.
 They also point out that ordinary people and lawyers do not have extensive access to secondary sources.
-In probate law the rule is also favored because the testator is typically not around to indicate what interpretation of a will is appropriate.
+In probate law, the rule is also favoured because the testator is typically not around to indicate what interpretation of a will is appropriate.
 Therefore, it is argued, extrinsic evidence should not be allowed to vary the words used by the testator or their meaning.
-It can help to provide for consistency in interpretation.
+It can help to provide consistency in interpretation.